 Hire a PR firm.
 In the event of a crisis, you need to manage the fallout while simultaneously running your business.
 Pulling key people away from their normal responsibilities to deal with a crisis can make it harder to get things back to normal once the crisis is over.

 At Axia Public Relations, we will help you employ the best strategies to get your company through a crisis with minimal damage to your brand.
 With our assistance, your company can actually emerge stronger than you were before the crisis began.
-Contact us today or download our free e-book Managing Public Relations in a Crisis for more information.
+Contact us today or download our e-book Managing Public Relations in a Crisis for more information.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter